The Little Ringed Plover (Charadrius dubius) is a small plover.

 Adults have a grey-brown back and wings, a white belly, and a white breast with one black neckband.
 They have a brown cap, a white forehead, a black mask around the eyes with white above and a short dark bill.
 The legs are flesh-colored and the toes are all webbed.

-This species differs from the larger Ringed Plover in leg colour, the head pattern, and the lack of an obvious yellow eye-ring.
+This species differs from the larger Ringed Plover in leg color, the head pattern, and the lack of an obvious yellow eye-ring.

 Distribution / Range